Swirrl/grafter-docs/_getting-started/040-understanding-grafts.md

 </div>

 As you can see because of the type definitions `graph` forms like this work with `graph-fn` really nicely.
-Allowing you to not just derive data from source data, but also the graphs where you put it.
+Allowing you to not just generate linked data from the source data, but also the graph uri's where you store it.

-# TODO...

-Our `graft` composes two steps:

-* the `pipe` modifies, for each row of the tabular file we are working on, the columns, so we can access or add the exact data we need for our templates.
-* `make-graph` declares our graph template: it destructures each row and convert it into an RDF graph.

-Lets give a look to the `make-graph` definition:

-The `graph-fn` form takes as arguments, the column names we'll need in our graphs, and one or more graph definition using the `graph` function.

-The `graph` function allows us to define, in a natural way, how our graph will be.
-We describe for each row the triples: `[subject [predicate object]]`

-# defgraft
+# Defining Graft Pipelines with defgraft

+So now that we know how to convert tabular data row by row into graph data we can look at what a graft actually is, and how it differs from a pipe.

+Grafts are a kind of pipeline, which have a different shape to pipes.
+Where a pipe converts a `Datasetable* -> Dataset` a graft formally has the following type `((Datasetable* -> Dataset) -> [Quad])`.  i.e. its a pipe with an additional step that converts a Dataset to a sequence of Quads.
+The sequence of quads can then be said to represent a linked data graph.

+Because Grafter tries its utmost to be lazy, grafts essentially take a dataset containing a lazy sequence of rows, and convert it into a lazy sequence of quads.
+This laziness property means you can perform streaming operations on vast quantities of data with efficient memory usage.

 Lets take a look at the form of a `defgraft` definition: